 Driving with Whales and Zeppelins

-That was how eight-year-old Louis Butler described visiting Grandpa Charlie’s cottage on the isle of Jersey.
+That was how eight-year-old Louis Butler describes visiting Grandpa Charlie’s cottage on the isle of Jersey.
 The man did not have Nintendo or Cable TV.
-His telly was a old piece of furniture with plants and books atop it.
-Visits always consisted of sitting around drinking tea in the kitchen and talking about people he never heard of.
-His house smelled old, it had no yard, and the walls were covered in creepy photos of dead whales, rusted out ships and blimps.
+His telly was an old piece of furniture with plants and books atop it.
+Visits always consisted of sitting around drinking tea in the kitchen and talking about people he’d never heard of.
+The house smelled old, it had no yard, and Grandpa covered the walls with creepy photos of dead whales, rusted out ships, and blimps.

 Weird meets boring.
 That’s Grandpa.